Tuition & Scholarships

 Our goal is to meet the financial needs of every family who enters our doors!

-Every student is eligible for a state scholarship, which can be combined with additional support like financial aid, endowed scholarships, merit scholarships, and music scholarships to further reduce tuition.
+100% of St. Edward families are offered a discounted tuition package!
+Every student is eligible for a state scholarship, which can be combined with additional support to further reduce tuition.
 We are dedicated to working with families to make a St. Edward education accessible to all.

-Tuition for the 2024-25 school year is $19,950, with a $400 student life fee.
+Tuition for the 2025-26 school year is $20,550, with a $500 student life AND TECHNOLOGY fee.

 Need-Based Financial Aid